 He also discussed alternatives for using \$10 million in additional enhancements and sought input from the community and STA Board.
 The plan's final adoption is scheduled for December 18, with next steps outlined for implementation.
-Ms. McMenamy noted STA's role in shaping long-term transportation plans for metropolitan transportation plan (MTP).
+Ms. McMenamy noted STA's role in shaping long-term transportation plans for metropolitan transportation plan (MTP), and Mr. Jackson requested links that could be used by the committee members on social media that could boost awareness.

-#9 SRTC Guiding Principles
+#8 SRTC Guiding Principles Update